sabrinawjo/Music_ML/README.md

 # Music Analysis with ML

 This project uses machine learning to find common attributes in tracks from Spotify, beyond their artists or genre, and presents the results through interactive visualizations.
+Our project has incorporated machine learning to suggest related songs using K-Means clustering.
+Our project is hosted online here: [Musical Attribute Analysis (with ML)](https://ue6hni7n44.execute-api.us-west-1.amazonaws.com/dev/index.html)

 Table of Contents
 - [Music Analysis with ML](#music-analysis-with-ml)